 "How long is that name gonna stick?"
 Nick asked as he put a paw to his forehead.

-"How long you gonna be here?"
+"How long are you gonna be here?"
 Judy replied.

 Nick let out a weak laugh, "So what do I call you then?"

-"Okay I am just gonna give up and go to bed!"
-Nick responded as he looked from the tower in the distance to the inviting bed in the corner of his tower.
+"Okay I am just gonna give up and go to bed," Nick grumbled as he looked from the tower in the distance to the inviting bed in the corner of his room.

-"Awww, but I am having so much fun listening to you dig that hole deeper!"
-Judy replied.
+"Awww, but I am having so much fun listening to you dig that hole deeper," Judy replied with a giggle.